 In the Book of Formation the edges, surfaces and interior of the Cube of Space were assigned Hebrew letters.
 As you may recall, each Hebrew letter is a number, a letter and a word.
 Sounds are identified by symbols called letters.
 Each of the 22 Paths, in this case the letters, is assigned a sound.
 God spoke the Word of Creation.

 The Word is sound.
 We create our world using combinations of sound.
 The ancient Hindus with their Sanskrit language, understood this.
-Needless to say, the Ancients understood the Power of the spoken word.
+Needless to say, the Ancients understood the Power of the spoken word to create and destroy.

 After intense study and meditation, Paul Foster Case, founder of the Builders of the Adytum (BOTA), assigned the 22 Major Arcana cards, which he called Keys, to each of the 22 Hebrew letters.
-Prior to this, secret societies would assign Tarot cards to the various letters, but in many cases would include blinds, designations that weren’t correct, in order to maintain and protect the secrecy of their doctrines from outsiders.
+Prior to his work secret societies would assign Tarot cards to the various letters, but in many cases, according to Paul Foster Case, they would include blinds, designations that weren’t correct, in order to maintain and protect the secrecy of their doctrines from outsiders.

 According to the Book of Formation the faces and the center of the Cube are assigned the seven Hebrew double letters, representing changeable forces.
 Each letter is a pair of opposites and is spoken in two ways.
 Each letter is assigned to a planet.

 The 12 edges of the cube are made up of the Hebrew single letters, which represent constant forces and strife.
 These letters are attributed to the 12 signs of the Zodiac, each with a definite function, including the five senses.